itspriddle/priddle.net/_pages/index.md

 I mainly program in PHP, Ruby, and Bash.
 I write a little over at [josh.fail][] and you can find me on [LinkedIn][] and on [Bluesky][].

-These days I'm a co-founder and Director of Software Development at [BuiltFast][], a privately owned, founder-led hosting company focused on bringing true service back to the hosting space.
+These days I'm a Co-Founder and VP of Software Development at [BuiltFast][], a privately owned, founder-led hosting company focused on bringing true service back to the hosting space.
 We believe that great hosting is still possible, and we're excited to prove it.